AndersDeath/diary2/000-current.md

 # 15 October - Sunday - Yerevan - 381 day of immigration

 So, Today I cleaned my apartment and did some other usual things.
 The best activity today was proceeding editing of Barcelona video.
 It looks like that I finish doing it soon.
 Also I updated my article that I working on.
 I even tried to copy some lines to hackernoon.
+I am going to publish it there and I also very close to finishing working on it.